This post may contain affiliate links. Please see our disclosure policy for details.

 I’m usually a fan of the Teach Yourself series (I used it for Spanish, Italian and Standard Arabic) but they don’t have a good book for Egyptian Arabic.

 I bought this book in Kindle format and worked my way through the whole thing as a starting point.
+But I also have it in print to flick through at home.

-I particularly like textbooks like these because of the exercises.
+I particularly like workbooks like these because of the exercises.
 You might be tempted to gloss over them and not do them, but by doing exercise you’re reminded quickly of what words and concepts you failed to completely absorb.

 What I like about Colloquial Arabic of Egypt